 As we mentioned above, to fly your drone for business reasons you’re going to have to gain the Remote Pilot Certificate with a small UAS Rating.
 If you pass this test you’ll move on to the next stage: vetting by the Transportation Security Administration.
 If that goes smoothly, you’ll get your certificate in the mail and be all set to fly.

 Want to read the complete 624-page Part 107 Ruling?
 You’re brave.
 Here it is.

 How to Become a Certified Commercial Pilot

-Now to the test itself.
+Whether you choose to study via Ground School or another method, you’ll need to pass your final test.
 Even if you’re a veteran of drone flight, this isn’t going to be a walk in the park.
 The format of the test is multiple choice, and you’ll need to score 70% or more across sixty questions in order to pass.
 For each question you’ll have to choose one out of four possible answers.

 As we mentioned above, this is a test you need to take seriously and study hard for if you want to avoid an embarrassing result.
 This is partly down to the sheer variety of topics you could be tested on.

 To give you a taste of what to expect, the topics the FAA outlines in its monster 87-page study guide include: